preampr7-ops/websites/shizuku/introduction.md

 The advantages of Shizuku are:

 1. Minimal extra time and performance consumption
-2. It is almost identical to the direct invocation API experience (app developers only need to add a small amount of code)
+2. It is almost identical to the direct invocation API experience (app developers only need to add a small amouadb shell sh /storage/emulated/0/Android/data/moe.shizuku.privileged.api/start.sh nt of code)